brent-shaw/ev3-01-beginner/reference-guides/sensorReferenceGuide.md

 ### Example - Colour Speak

-This example reads the information coming form the colour sensor andtrhen used the speaker to say which colour is being detected.
+This example reads the information coming form the colour sensor and then used the speaker to say which colour is being detected.

 ![alt text](https://raw.githubusercontent.com/brent-shaw/ev3-01-beginner/master/resources/program_images/colourSpeak.PNG)